 “It’s kind of contagious,” Dr. Roberts insists.
 “If someone helps you out, then you want to pay it forward.”

-That’s not to say the path to a competitive specialty was easy.
+That’s not to say her path into this competitive specialty was seamless.
 Dr. Larson took a significant break between her undergraduate education and medical school.
-She first learned of St. George’s University through a fellow while working in a research lab and then soon realized she was actually surrounded by SGU graduates.
+It was while working in a research lab that she first learned of SGU.

-“More and more [SGU grads] started coming out of the woodwork when I was asking around,” she says.
-From those conversations, Dr. Larson knew SGU was the only international school she wanted to consider.
-“I’d heard so many positive remarks about this school; why would I risk going somewhere that doesn’t have this good of a reputation?” she offers.
+“More and more [SGU grads] started coming out of the woodwork when I was asking around,” she says of her colleagues.
+From those conversations, Dr. Larson quickly decided that SGU was the only international school she wanted to consider.
+“I’d heard so many positive remarks about this school; why would I risk going somewhere that doesn’t have a good reputation?”

 Like many SGU alumni, Dr. Larson immediately felt as though she had found a new family when she started school.
 And she insists the bonds only grew stronger once she began clinical training during her third year.

-“It’s almost like you have a bunch of big brothers, big sisters, aunts, and uncles at the hospital you’re going to rotate at,” she says.
+“It’s almost like you have a bunch of big brothers, big sisters, aunts, and uncles at the hospital you’re going to rotate at,” she shares.

-Though Dr. Larson’s path to medical practice was somewhat lengthy, she doesn’t dwell on it.
+Though Dr. Larson’s path to medical practice was lengthier than some, she doesn’t dwell on it.
 “There’s really no race to the finish line,” she says.
 “It should be about making it across the finish line.
-That’s what you should be happy about— your accomplishment.”
+That’s what you should be happy about—that’s your accomplishment.”

-These doctors were able to achieve their dreams by attending a Caribbean medical school.
-They succeeded because they never lost sight of their passion and drive to become physicians.
-You have every reason to believe that you could be next.
+These doctors were able to achieve their career dreams by attending a Caribbean medical school.
+They succeeded because they never lost sight of their passion and drive to become physicians—and with that same determination, you could be next.

 See yourself as a medical student?Learn More